bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 ## <a id="building"></a>Building from source

-IN-PROCESS

-* From the root of this project, build a Jar : `./gradlew build`
+* From the root of this project, build a Jar : `./gradlew jar`

 * Include the built jar artifact located at `build/libs/hazelcast-docker-swarm-discovery-spi-[VERSION].jar` in your hazelcast project